Regularizing Extrapolation in Causal Inference: IMPLEMENTATION DETAILS

 We implement the methods and case studies in this paper using Python 3.10.
 We implemented our weight estimation framework using PyTorch (version 2.7.0) for efficient automatic differentiation and optimization.
-The optimization is performed using Adam optimizer with defaults learning rate of 0.01 for default of 5,000 epochs.
+The optimization is performed using Adam optimizer with a default learning rate of 0.01 for a default of 5,000 epochs.
 By default the weights are normalized to sum to one after each optimization step -- however, user can choose otherwise.
 The implementation includes comprehensive visualization tools, including Love plots for covariate balance assessment and 2D scatter plots with convex hull visualization for geometric interpretation.
 All random operations are seeded for reproducibility, and the code supports both single and multiple outcome variables.
-For the MOUD case study in Section~\ref{sec: moud}, we scale the pre-treatment data to ensure that the maximum value for each covariate is 1 and the minimum is 0; it is important to note that most covariates in this instance are discrete binary.
+For the MOUD case study in Section~\ref{sec: moud}, we scale the pre-treatment data to ensure that the maximum value for each covariate is 1 and the minimum is 0; it is important to note that most covariates in this instance are discrete binary. \textit{Computational details:} Our objective mimics a classic quadratic program (QP).
+QPs are well studied in the literature, and their run time complexity is known to be $O(n^{3.67} * log n)$ where $n$ is the number of training units \citep{kapoor1986fast}.
+Our new simulation study also demonstrates that our method is scalable to high-dimensional data.